 - ¼ cup soy sauce

-- 4 packs of ramen noodles (throw out those seasoning packets!!)
+- 4 packs ramen noodles, throw out those seasoning packets!!

 - cooked bacon

 - Pour the olive oil into a large pot and heat over medium heat.
 Add in the lemongrass, green onion, garlic and ginger.
 Sauté for several minutes until fragrant.